aaaanwz/jupyter-notebook-quickstart/README.md

 - "Remote - Containers" plugin (`ms-vscode-remote.remote-containers`)

 # Setup
+1. Fork this repo and open in VSCode.

-1. Press F1
+2. Press F1
     -> choose `Remote-Containers:Reopen in Container`
-2. Copy the server URL displayed on the console
+3. Copy the server URL displayed on the console
 > You can even confirm it by entering `jupyter notebook list` on terminal.
-3. Press F1
+4. Press F1
     -> choose `Jupyter: Specify local or remote Jupyter server for connections`
     -> choose `Existing`
     -> The URL you just copied will be pasted automatically, so press Enter.
-4. Press F1
+5. Press F1
     -> Click the `Reload` button that appears in the pop-up at the bottom right

 ---